-Arrival Alarm sounds when the boat has either exceeded the distance to the destination waypoint, or has entered the Arrival Alarm Circle, based on the menu setting when navigating, and will only appear in the Alarms menu when an optional-purchase GPS receiver is connected.
+Arrival Alarm sounds when the boat has either exceeded the

+distance to the destination waypoint, or has entered the Arrival Alarm Circle, based on the menu setting when navigating.
 Arrival Alarm allows you to set how close the boat must be to the destination waypoint before the Arrival Alarm will sound.